 Atlanta, GA 30322

 *Please note that all courses and degrees in the application checklist must be verified by the Office of Enrollment and Student Affairs before they are marked as received.

 Admission decisions will be based upon candidate competitiveness as well as space availability.
 Applicants could potentially be placed on a waitlist.
 Decisions for waitlisted applicants are announced as seats become available, up to the first day of orientation.

 For questions or concerns about the application process, please contact the School of Nursing's Office of Enrollment and Student Affairs at firstname.lastname@example.org or call 404.727.7980.

-The Post-BSN DNP program is an online program with intensives located in Atlanta, Georgia.
+The Post BSN DNP/Post MN DNP program is an online program with intensives located in Atlanta, Georgia.

-Applicants to any of our online courses/ programs that may lead to professional licensure or certification should become familiar with the regulations governing distance accessible programs in their state.
+Applicants to any of our online programs that may lead to professional licensure or certification should become familiar with the regulations governing online programs in their state.
 Licensure requirements vary from state to state and by professional organization.
-Emory is working toward developing a database to provide this information.
-Prospective students residing in states other than Georgia and those states identified, should contact their state’s Board of Nursing and Department of Education for specific rules and regulations pertaining to completion of clinical learning experiences in that state when enrolled in an online program.
+Emory has a database to provide this information.
+Prospective students residing in states other than Georgia should contact the NHWSN Admissions Office for specific rules and regulations pertaining to completion of clinical learning experiences in that state when enrolled in an online program.

 Financial Aid and Tuition